scalar-labs/scalar-kubernetes/docs/AwsMarketplaceGuide.md

    If you have already signed in, this step will be skipped automatically.

 1. Read the **Terms and Conditions** and select **Accept Terms**.
    It takes some time.
-If it's done, you can see the current date in the **Effective date** column.
+When it's done, you can see the current date in the **Effective date** column.
-   Also, you can see our product on the [Manage subscriptions](https://us-east-1.console.aws.amazon.com/marketplace/home#/subscriptions) page of AWS Console.
+   Also, you can see our products on the [Manage subscriptions](https://us-east-1.console.aws.amazon.com/marketplace/home#/subscriptions) page of AWS Console.

 ## **[BYOL]** Deploy containers on EKS (Amazon Elastic Kubernetes Service) from AWS Marketplace using Scalar Helm Charts

-If you subscribe to Scalar products in AWS Marketplace, you can pull container images of Scalar products from the private container registry ([ECR](https://aws.amazon.com/ecr/)) of AWS Marketplace.
-This section explains how to deploy Scalar products on your [EKS](https://aws.amazon.com/eks/) Cluster from the private container registry of AWS Marketplace.
+If you subscribe to Scalar products in AWS Marketplace, you can pull the container images of Scalar products from the private container registry ([ECR](https://aws.amazon.com/ecr/)) of AWS Marketplace.
+This section explains how to deploy Scalar products on your [EKS](https://aws.amazon.com/eks/) cluster from the private container registry.

 1. Update the custom values file of the Helm Chart of a Scalar product you want to install.
    You need to specify the private container registry (ECR) of AWS Marketplace and the version (tag) as the value of `[].image.repository` and `[].image.version (tag)` in the custom values file.